Controller for processing according to GDPR

 - the existence of a right of appeal to a supervisory authority;

-- the personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed
+- The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.

-- The personal data concerning you have been processed unlawfully.
+- The personal data concerning you have been processed unlawfully

 - The deletion of personal data concerning you is necessary to comply with a legal obligation under Union law or the law of the Member States to which the controller is subject.

-- The personal data concerning you have been collected in relation to information society services offered, in accordance with Article 8 (1) of the GDPR.
+- The personal data concerning you have been collected in relation to information society services offered, in accordance with Art.
+8 (1) GDPR.

-5.4.2 If the controller has made public the personal data concerning you and is obliged to delete them pursuant to Article 17 paragraph 1 GDPR, he shall take reasonable measures, including technical measures, taking into account the available technology and the implementation costs, to inform data controllers who process the personal data that you, as a data subject, have requested them to delete all links to these personal data or copies or replications of these personal data.
+(2) If the controller has made your personal data public and is obliged to delete them in accordance with Art.
+17 (1) GDPR, he shall take reasonable measures, including technical measures, taking into account the available technology and implementation costs, to inform data controllers who process the personal data that you, as a data subject, have requested them to delete all links to these personal data or copies or replications of these personal data.

-- for archiving, scientific or historical research purposes in the public interest or for statistical purposes in accordance with Art.
-89 para.
-1 GDPR, insofar as the law referred to in para.
-1 is likely to render the attainment of the objectives of such processing impossible or seriously prejudice it, or
+- for archiving purposes in the public interest, for scientific or historical research purposes or for statistical purposes pursuant to Art.
+89 (1) GDPR, insofar as the right referred to in para.
+1 is likely to render impossible or seriously prejudice the attainment of the objectives of such processing, or

 - to assert, exercise or defend legal claims.